 The Company is engaged in the acquisition and exploration of its mineral property located in British Columbia, Canada.
 The Company currently owns a 100% interest in the Amarillo Property located approximately 30 kilometers west of the town of Peachland and or 71 kilometers northeast of the town of Princeton in the area of southwestern British Columbia, Canada.

 Performance Summary

-During the year ended December 31, 2018, the Company:
+During the three-month period ended March 31, 2019, the Company: